-The on demand clothing manufacturing model is something that can reshape the textile industry completely.
+The on-demand clothing manufacturing model is something that can reshape the textile industry completely.
 Mostly in terms of reduced waste and a more fair relationship with the supply chain.
 But also in terms of return on investment.
 Let’s see how.

 We’ve all witnessed just how horribly the major clothing brands treated their supply chains throughout 2020.
 Inhumane requests ranged from requesting ridiculous discounts for the ordered goods that were ready to be shipped to downright refusing to pay.